HEADS-project/training/1.ThingML_Basics/README.md

 ### 0. Installing the HEADS tools for ThingML

 To follow this tutorial, you need to have the ThingML editor and compilers.
 They are released as plugins for the Eclipse IDE.
-There are two options for installing the ThingML tools:
+There are two different options for installing the ThingML tools:

-* Download the latest HEADS IDE Eclipse bundle.
+* [Download the latest HEADS IDE Eclipse bundle](http://coreff5.istic.univ-rennes1.fr/jenkins/job/headside/ws/products/target/products/).
 This bundle contains all the HEADS plugins already installed.
-Information on downloading and installing can be found [here](https://github.com/HEADS-project/heads_ide/issues).

 * Install the ThingML plugin in your own installation of Eclipse.
 [Follow the instructions](http://thingml.org/pmwiki.php?n=Main.OnlineDemo) on how to install the eclipse plugins.